 Wrong statement.
 Each part has authority onto its own domain, to reach the same goal.
 Once again, it’s the duty of the Scrum master that these principles are respected by each parts.

 Then you state that reporting process should be juniors’ tasks.
 I’m afraid I’ll have to disagree once more.
 At every level, reporting help the programmer.
 First, to be sure that she/he has done what she/he committed into.
-And second, to be sure that the feature she/he is delivering match the request.
+And second, to be sure that the feature she/he is delivering matches the request.

 In Scrum, programmers doesn’t “work only on [their] assigned tickets”.
 This is what daily Scrum are for.
 Daily exchanges with everyone to identify difficulties.
 And for those in difficulty, to ask for help and to get it from anyone in the team.
-Because everybody talks during meetings, everybody has his change.
+Because everybody talks during meetings, everybody has his chance.
 No newbie is left aside because ashamed of speaking to pgm.

 Agile increases the feedback frequency while giving engineers no real power